-Dr. Pearson and Robinson will review and triage cases in order to get everyone cared for in the most expedient and appropriate manner.
+Dr. Kuhn, Dr. Pearson and Dr. Robinson will review and triage cases in order to care for patients in the most expedient and appropriate manner.
 This usually requires a referral and a recent MRI.
 Our nurse practitioners can also help expedite workup and initial treatment

 How quickly can I get an appointment?

-New patients Can usually be seen for an appointment within 1-4 weeks.
+This depends on availability.
+New patients Can usually be seen for an appointment within 4-8 weeks.
 Urgent cases will be seen as soon as possible and can frequently be scheduled within a week.

 What do I bring to my first appointment?

 If you have had any diagnostic tests (MRI/CT/X-rays/Discogram/nerve conduction studies) performed, you will need to bring these tests with you.
 For x-rays CT scans or MRI's please be sure to bring the actual images (usually on a CD).
 The physician needs to review these studies during your visit.
 A copy of the CD can be obtained by contacting the facility at which your imaging was done.